Nuvotion-Visuals/Hyperbox/README.md

 Hyperbox supports "bangs" to let you search directly on various platforms by using a specific prefix in your query.
 To use a bang, type the bang followed by your search query in the input box.

 For example:
-- Typing `!yt lo-fi beats` will search for "lo-fi beats" on YouTube.
+- Typing `!yt Jim Noir` will search for "Jim Noir" on YouTube.
-- Typing `!w JavaScript` will search for "JavaScript" on Wikipedia.
+- Typing `!w Pink Floyd` will search for "Pink Floyd" on Wikipedia.

-If no bang is used, the query will default to a Google search.
+If no bang is used, the query will default to a Google search / website navigation.

 ### Supported Bangs